• Skip to primary navigation

 1. Myrrh oil is believed to be a cure for hay fever and Egyptians use it to cure herpes.

 2. Myrrh oil has anti-bacterial and anti-fungal properties.
 It can fight skin irritations like acne, eczema, athlete’s foot and others alike.
-What to do: Apply the essential oil topically to affected area, diluted in a few drops in carrier oil before applying to skin irritations.
+Apply the essential oil topically to affected area, diluted in a few drops in carrier oil before applying to skin irritations.

 3. Eliminate dental infection.
 Because of its anti-bacterial property, myrrh oil can be used as mouth wash.
 It kills bacteria and prevents them from coming back.
-What to do: mix a few drops of myrrh oil to one half glass of water and gargle the mixture to cleanse mouth and throat.
+Mix a few drops of myrrh oil to one half glass of water and gargle the mixture to cleanse mouth and throat.
 Make sure to spit it out again afterwards!
 It can also relieve sore throat caused by viral infection.

 4. Myrrh oil is also an effective aid to nasal congestion.
 It clears nasal passage and soothes breathing.
-What to do: Diffuse one to two drops of the essential oil in hot water and inhale vapor.
+Diffuse one to two drops of the essential oil in hot water and inhale vapor.
 Allow the scent to clear nose and throat.

 5. It can relieve inflammation.
-What to do: Apply with a bit of carrier oil onto your skin, then cold compress the affected area.
+Apply with a bit of carrier oil onto your skin, then cold compress the affected area.

 6. It can heal wounds.
-What to do: It can be applied ‘directly’ to the wound to stop the bleeding: Dab a cotton ball or pad in the essential oil and apply to your wound.
+It can be applied ‘directly’ to the wound to stop the bleeding: Dab a cotton ball or pad in the essential oil and apply to your wound.
 This serves as a disinfectant.

 7. It promotes stomach health.
-What to do: Dilute one drop of myrrh oil 4 oz water and take internally.
+Dilute one drop of myrrh oil 4 oz water and take internally.
 It soothes stomach troubles and allows you to relieve extra gasses.

 Therapeutic Applications for Myrrh Essential Oil

 1. It boosts energy and restores positivity.
-What to do: A few drops in the diffuser can enhance the atmosphere and activate and calm energy.
+A few drops in the diffuser can enhance the atmosphere and activate and calm energy.

-2. The aromatic smell of myrrh oil can relieve stress, nausea and anxiety.
-What to do: Drop one to two drops in the handkerchief.
+3. The aromatic smell of myrrh oil can relieve stress, nausea and anxiety.
+Drop one to two drops in the handkerchief.
 Inhale scent.
 Find a Myrrh roll-on (like this one HERE) that is pre-diluted with a carrier oil and apply a little bit onto your temples and forehead.
 Or diffuse a few drops of myrrh oil in a regular diffuser.

-3. Myrrh oil can stimulate cell tissues and promotes proper blood circulation.
+4. Myrrh oil can stimulate cell tissues and promotes proper blood circulation.
 It relieves muscle tension and stress.
-What to do: Myrrh oil is a good addition in massage oils.
+Myrrh oil is a good addition in massage oils.
 It can be diluted with some carrier oil, and used on the skin.
 Apply ample amount to target areas and massage muscles in a circular motion to promote the release of tension.

 Ancient Essence Frankincense and Myrrh Mix Roll on (0.33 Oz Roll on of Frankincense and Myrrh)